porsche-design-system/porsche-design-system/packages/components/src/components/content/carousel/carousel.examples.md

 ## Internationalization (i18n)

-Default wordings for screen readers can be overridden or translated by passing an object to the `internationalization` property.
+Default wordings for screen readers can be overridden or translated by passing an object to the `intl` property.
 It has the following defaults:

 ```ts